wfgydbu/timeistime/trace/optimize.md

 * Filters for table views
 * After user CRUDing, auto-refreshing the father window.
 * In calendar view, contents aren't displayed completely.
+* The touch area isn't disabled when user focus on the input area, which causing the label blinked.